Keizaal/Keizaal/README.md

 Keizaal comes with its own prepackaged ENB preset.
 If, for whatever reason, you don't want to use this prepackaged preset, I urge you to at least use an ENB that doesn't break imagespace modifiers.
 I believe any ENB that breaks imagespace modifiers is automatically bad, no matter how pretty it may look.

-[ENB and ReShade Manager](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=76937&game_id=1704) is a great tool for easily switching between ENB presets.
+[ENB and ReShade Manager](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=76937&game_id=1704){:target="_blank" rel="noopener"} is a great tool for easily switching between ENB presets.
 If you decide against using Keziaal's preset, I recommend this program to easily remove all traces of the preset from your Skyrim directory.

 ### Optional Mods